studersi/test-4/tutorial-4/README.md

 This defines the path of the token, that `getssl` will place in the file system in order to have it checked by _Let's Encrypt_.
 In other words, the script will place the token in this location and tell the certificate authority to fetch the token via the webserver.
 If that works and the token is correct, we are confirmed as owners of the domain and we will get the valid certificate.
 The part of the `acl` path from `.well-known` on to the end corresponds with the _Let's Encrypt_ standard.
 Any other value is possible, though.

-Outside of our domain name, we have entered an alternative name in the variable `SANS`. _Let's Encrypt_ will check both names and it will place an individual token for both names.
-We can handle this by entering the same path twice under `acl`, or we enable the variable `USE_SINGLE_ACL`, which is much more elegant.
+Outside of our domain name, we have entered an alternate name in the variable `SANS`. _Let's Encrypt_ will check both names and it will place an individual token for both names.
+We can handle this by entering the same path twice under `acl`, or we can enable the variable `USE_SINGLE_ACL`, which is much more elegant.

 ###Step 4: Getting the SSL key and certificate

-Let's start our call of _Let's Encrypt_:
+Let's start our call to _Let's Encrypt_:

 ```bash